 What do you think?
 Worth it?
 It’s like putting in contact lenses after walking around for days half blind, for me.
 Believe me, I’m still learning.
 Remember, I only learned this stuff 3 months ago.
 And probably a year from now, with lots more practice, I’ll know much more.

 I’ll still be using Picmonkey for adding text to my images and creating collages, but it’s really nice to have a life now instead of sitting behind a computer screen for hours editing photos I’m not super happy with.

-If you use Lightroom, I’d love to know any tips that you have too!
+, I’d love to know any tips that you have too!
 And if you’re a newbie at it, I’ll try to answer any questions you have.
 I love helping out a fellow blogger or photography lover. 🙂

 Don’t forget to pin this post in case you need it later: